 Tsar Nicholas II with daughters (L-2nd R) Maria Romanov, Anastasia Romanov, Olga Romanov, Tatiana Romanov.
 The series of the unique pictures were taken by the Tsar Nicholas II himself or people close to the royal family.

-Getty Images Yekaterinburg.
+Yekaterinburg.
 Place, where the remains of Tsar's family were found, 1992 / Anatoly Semyokhin/TASS

 The case was reopened in 2015 by request of the Russian Orthodox Church, which wanted to confirm the identity of the remains considered to be that of the imperial family.
-In 2000, they were canonized as martyrs for the faith.
+In 2000, they were canonized as martyrs of the faith.

 Elizabeth II greets St. Petersburg residents on Palace Square during